awsdocs/amazon-appstream2-developer-guide/doc_source/install-client-configure-settings.md

 ## Choose Whether to Disable Native Application Mode<a name="disable-native-application-mode-client"></a>

 By default, the AppStream 2\.0 client can run in either classic mode or native application mode\.
-However, you can configure the `NativeAppModeDisabled` registry value to disable native application mode by setting its value to `true`\.
+You can disable native application mode by setting the value for the `NativeAppModeDisabled` registry key to `true`\.
 You can create this HKLM registry key when you install the AppStream 2\.0 client\.
 If the value is set to `true`, the client runs in classic mode only\.
 For information about native application mode, see [Native Application Mode](client-system-requirements-feature-support.md#feature-support-native-application-mode)\.

 After the AppStream 2\.0 client is installed, you can run the following PowerShell script to create this registry key\.
 Or, you can use the administrative template that is included in the AppStream 2\.0 client Enterprise Deployment Tool to configure the client through Group Policy\.